bitlayer-org/bitlayer-org.github.io/docs/Learn/Introduction/BTRToken/en.md

 # BTR Token Overview

-BTR is the native token of the Bitlayer ecosystem, primarily used for ecosystem incentives and governance.
+BTR is the governance token of the Bitlayer ecosystem, primarily used for ecosystem incentives and governance.
 The total supply is 1 billion tokens.

 ## Functions and Description